insanj/Style/Objective-C.md

 ### Instance Variables

-Instance variables which are not properties should still be represented in the header file, and should stylize themselves descriptively and without use of excessive verbage.

-	@interface StormOfSwords : ASongOfIceAndFire {
-		@private
-		NSString *cachedReekIdentity;
-		NSInteger deathsThatShouldHaveBeenPrevented;
-		@public
-		CGFloat daysUntilWinterIsHere;
-		@protected
-		GRMStark *theKingInTheNorth;
-	}

-However, avoid using them over [private properties](#private-properties) unless explicitly required.
+Instance variables are recommended against in [Modern Objective-C](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/ModernizationObjC/AdoptingModernObjective-C/AdoptingModernObjective-C.html#//apple_ref/doc/uid/TP40014150-CH1-SW4).
+Avoid using them over [private properties](#private-properties) unless explicitly required.

-### Properties
+### Public Properties

 Properties and their names should be treated with the same care and descriptiveness as method names.
-Avoid including properties that have overlapping content, or are unused outside of the class.
+Avoid including public properties that have overlapping content, or are unused outside of the class.
 Always prefix unique properties with [appropriate comments](#comments).

 	/** . . .
 	@property(nonatomic, readwrite) BOOL active;